Last Updated on October 12, 2023 by Editorial Team

 2. Counting chips set

-Quite appropriate for independent learning as well as for a guided tour to the concept of coins, this manipulative alleviates the stress that surrounds memorizing denominations.
+Quite appropriate for independent learning as well as for a guided tour of the concept of coins, this manipulative alleviates the stress that surrounds memorizing denominations.
 Not lost in translation to denominations, the kids get into the core activity of counting, adding, subtracting, dividing, and much more and develop a sense of ease with money later on.

 4. Place Value Discs

-Take smaller yet firm steps to perfection in money matters with coins-shaped place value manipulative.
+Take smaller yet firm steps to perfection in money matters with coins-shaped place value manipulation.
 When dealing with bigger values like hundreds and thousands, the concretization of values helps understand the value of a product.
 Thus, the concepts like cheaper and pricier products become easier to learn with place-value chips.
 Ask kids to show the values in four digits with the help of these chips in various combinations.
-It teases brains to think in several ways and become calculation genius eventually.
+It teases brains to think in several ways and become calculation geniuses eventually.

 The main reason this manipulative has made it to our list is the ease and practicality with which it offers the firsthand introduction of coins to little learners at an early stage.